CircuitVerse/CircuitVerse/CONTRIBUTING.md

     This both creates and checks out that branch in one command.
     The feature name should provide a (short) description of the issue.

-2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
+2. Update the README.md with details of changes to the interface.
+This includes new environment variables, exposed ports, useful file locations, and container parameters.

 3. Develop the feature and push it to your local repo.